Machine learning classification of black holes in the mass--spin diagram: Classifying black holes

 \section{Classifying black holes}

 Machine learning algorithms require comprehensive datasets for training otherwise the classification predictions degrade.
 This can happen in at least two main ways which limit their ability to generalize predictions: either the dataset sparsely fills the total parameter space volume of the system, or the dataset exhibits degeneracies such as overlapping contributions from multiple components.
 In this section, we will explore both cases (i.e., the former in Subsec.~\ref{subsec:MassContinuum}, and the latter in Subsec.~\ref{subsec:BHSpinModels}) in the context of black-hole binary populations.
+We construct these datasets from toy-model data or from the raw output of realistic simulations in order to test this machine learning framework in a controlled setting, and we leave application to real-world datasets (i.e. from gravitational and electromagnetic observations) to a future study.